HomeAdvertisingColor Psychology Hacks That Boost Sales Overnight

 • White: Represents simplicity, cleanliness, and purity

-According to Instapage’s guide to color psychology, these emotional triggers operate largely at a subconscious level, influencing decisions before rational thought processes engage.
+According to Instapage’s guide to color psychology, these emotional triggers work largely below conscious awareness, shaping decisions before rational thought engages.

-Follow this five-step framework to develop a comprehensive color strategy:
+Follow this five-step framework to build a color strategy:

 1. Audience Analysis: Research color preferences and associations within your target demographic